ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

 Releasing Patched Versions
 --------------------------
-Patched versions allow you to fix issues discovered in published releases by cherry-picking these fixes from ``main`` branch.
+Patched versions allow you to fix issues discovered in published releases by cherry-picking these fixes from the ``main`` branch.

-To create a patched version, you need to identify first which ``release/X.Y`` branch it does belong to.
-Make sure your local ``release/X.Y`` is up to date with origin one, as other patched versions may have been introduced before.
+To create a patched version, you must first identify which ``release/X.Y`` branch it belongs to.
+Then, ensure your local ``release/X.Y`` is up to date with the origin one because other patched versions may have been introduced.

 .. code-block:: text

    git checkout release/X.Y && git fetch origin release/X.Y && git rebase origin/release/X.Y

-If you encounter any issues when running previous command, solve those before continuing with the release.
+If you encounter any issues when running this command, solve them before continuing with the release.

-Now, `cherry-pick <https://git-scm.com/docs/git-cherry-pick>`_ the fix commit from ``main`` which solves for the bug.
-Do not merge changes from main into the release branch, always cherry-pick them.
+Now, `cherry-pick <https://git-scm.com/docs/git-cherry-pick>`_ the fix commit from ``main``, which solves for the bug.
+Do not merge changes from ``main`` into the release branch.
+Always cherry-pick them.

 .. code-block:: text

    git cherry-pick <commit hash>

-Make sure your style, tests and documentation checks are passing too.
+Ensure that your style, tests, and documentation checks are also passing.

 Increase by one unit the value of ``Z`` in your project version.
-Stash and amend these new changes using:
+Stash and amend these new changes with:

 .. code-block:: text

    git add . && git commit --amend -m "Bump version X.Y.Z version"

-Tag previous commit by running:
+Tag the previous commit with:

 .. code-block:: text

    git tag vX.Y.Z

-Push the commit and the tag:
+Push the commit and the tag with:

 .. code-block:: text